jeraku/PythonLearn/README.md

 >> pip install pandas
 >> pip freeze > requirements.txt

+for cleanup unused packages.
+>> pip install pipreqs
+>> pipreqs /path/to/your/project

 >> pip install -r requirement.txt ------ for installing from the requirements.txt file
 >> deactivate ----------- command for deactivation
 Note: I tried in command shell and worked.